Bushing (electrical): Paper insulation

 Another early form of insulation was paper, however, paper is hygroscopic and absorbs moisture which is detrimental and is disadvantaged by the inflexible linear designs.
 Cast resin technology has dominated insulated products since the 1960s, due to its flexibility of shape and its higher dielectrical strength.

 Typically, paper insulation is later impregnated either with oil (historically), or more commonly today with resin.
 In the case of resin, the paper is film coated with a phenolic resin to become synthetic resin bonded paper (SRBP), or impregnated after dry winding with epoxy resins, to become resin impregnated paper or epoxy resin impregnated paper (RIP, ERIP).

 SRBP insulated bushings are typically used up to voltages around 72.5 kV.
 However, above 12 kV, there is a need to control the external electrical field and to even out the internal energy storage which marginalises the dielectric strength of paper insulation.

 To improve the performance of paper insulated bushings, metallic foils can be inserted during the winding process.
 These act to stabilize the generated electrical fields, homogenising the internal energy using the effect of capacitance.
 This feature resulted in the condenser/capacitor bushing.

 The condenser bushing is made by inserting very fine layers of metallic foil into the paper during the winding process.
 The inserted conductive foils produce a capacitive effect which dissipates the electrical energy more evenly throughout the insulated paper and reduces the electric field stress between the energised conductor and any earthed material.

-Condenser bushings produce electric stress fields which are significantly less potent around the fixing flange than designs without foils and, when used in conjunction with resin impregnation, produce bushings which can be used at service voltages over one million with great success.
+Condenser bushings produce electric stress fields which are significantly less potent around the fixing flange than designs without foils and, when used in conjunction with resin impregnation, produce bushings which can be used at service voltages over one million volts with great success.